HOW TO GET HELP AT THE FEST

 - MEDICAL EMERGENCIES:

-If you or a friend need emergency assistance at the festival, go to one of our THREE medical tents, near the Wisner, Altar, and Le Plur stages (NOTE: the 2017 Festival Map will be released soon).
+If you or a friend need emergency assistance at the festival, go to one of our THREE medical tents, near the Wisner, Altar, and Le Plur stages (map below).
 Be honest with emergency personnel – they are here to help you, NOT get you in trouble.
 If you see someone who looks like they need help, look for one of our staff members wearing a staff shirt or anyone with a radio.

 - SEXUAL HARASSMENT